Dilute Bose gas with three-body interaction: recent results and open questions: Abstract

 \section{Abstract}

-We review our recent study on the ground state energy of dilute Bose gases with three-body interactions.
+We review our recent study on the ground state energy of dilute Bose gases with three\nobreakdash-body interactions.
 The main feature of our results is the emergence of the 3D energy-critical Schr{\"o}\-dinger equation to describe the ground state energy of a Bose--Einstein condensate, where the nonlinearity strength is determined by a zero scattering problem.
-Several open questions will also be discussed.
+Several open questions are also discussed.